Giovanni Ferrero

-Giovanni Ferrero ([dʒoˈvanni ferˈrɛːro]; born 21 September 1964) is an Italian businessman and writer.
+Giovanni Ferrero ([dʒoˈvanni ferˈrɛːro]; born 21 September 1964) is an Italian writer and businessman.
 He assumed the leadership of the confectionery company Ferrero SpA after the death of his brother Pietro Ferrero in 2011.
-As of October 2022, he has an estimated net worth of $37.6 billion making him the 28th richest in the world, and richest person in Italy.
+His personal fortune is estimated at US$43.8 billion in 2024 according to Forbes, making him the 26th richest in the world, and richest person in Italy.

 Early life

 He was born in Farigliano, Italy, the son of Maria Franca Fissolo and Michele Ferrero, the owner of the multinational confectionery corporation Ferrero.

+Education

 In 1975, he moved to Brussels, Belgium, where he studied at the European Schools.
 Then he moved to the US, where he studied marketing at Lebanon Valley College.

 Career

 On completing his studies, he returned to Europe to work in the family company.
 In 1997 he became joint CEO of Ferrero together with his brother Pietro.

 In April 2011, after the death of his brother in a bicycling accident in South Africa, he became the sole CEO of Ferrero Group.
 His father, Michele Ferrero, remained as executive chairman.

 Michele Ferrero died in 2015, leaving the company solely in Giovanni's hands.

-American business magazine Forbes reported that Giovanni Ferrero then took over the role of executive chairman in 2015, and held both the titles of CEO and executive chairman for two years until he hired Lapo Civiletti to take over the company's CEO position in 2017.
+American business magazine Forbes reported that Giovanni Ferrero then took over the role of executive chairman in 2015, and held both the titles of CEO and executive chairman for two years until he hired Lapo Civiletti to take over as CEO in 2017.